 About Dan Simon

-Certified by the Institute for the Study of Conflict Transformation, Dan received his law degree, cum laude, from the University of Minnesota School of Law, his M.A. in Counseling Psychology from the University of Minnesota, and his B.A., with honors, from the University of California at Berkeley.
+One of only around 100 mediators in the world who have been Certified by the Institute for the Study of Conflict Transformation, Dan received his law degree, cum laude, from the University of Minnesota School of Law, his M.A. in Counseling Psychology from the University of Minnesota, and his B.A., with honors, from the University of California at Berkeley.
 Before creating Simon Mediation, he worked as a business litigation attorney and as a family business consultant.
 See Dan’s CV here.

-Dan is a past Chair of the Minnesota State Bar Association’s ADR (Alternative Dispute Resolution) Section, and served for 6 years as a member of the Minnesota Supreme Court’s ADR Ethics Board (responsible for upholding ethical standards of ADR providers).
+Dan is a past Chair of the Minnesota State Bar Association’s ADR (Alternative Dispute Resolution) Section, and served for 6 years on the Minnesota Supreme Court’s ADR Ethics Board (responsible for upholding ethical standards of ADR providers).
 He’s a member of the Board of Directors and also a Fellow of the Institute for the Study of Conflict Transformation.
 Dan maintains the highest possible rating (AV – Preeminent) from Martindale Hubbell and the highest possible rating (10.0 – Superb) on Avvo.com.
 He divides his time between Los Angeles and Minnesota, and works with corporations and individuals globally.

 Transformative Mediation is used to resolve cases of highly emotional conflict, as well as cases that are all about money.
 Hiring Simon Mediation saves you or your company time, money, and stress, and is the next-level in conflict resolution.
 Dan Simon also teaches transformative mediation to attorneys, therapists, and mediators who wish to become certified in Transformative Mediation.